Automations

 Pick your trigger event from the dropdown menu.

-You can also set Additional Trigger Conditions based on field values.
+You can also set Additional Trigger Conditions based on field values using the 'If field value is...' option.

-• You can define 'If' conditions with both '+And' and '+Or' criteria to refine when the automation runs
+- Define 'If' conditions with both '+And' and '+Or' criteria

-• You can even use the field character length for text fields.
+- Use field character length for text fields

-• For example 'Only if a priority field equals 'High' and Company is 'XYZ')
+- For example, 'Only if priority equals High and Company is XYZ'

 3. Set the 'Then' Action

-Once you define the trigger, choose what Kinabase should do automatically:
+Once you define the trigger, choose what Kinabase should do automatically from the Action Type dropdown:

 You can add multiple steps to the same automation - e.g., first send a notification, then create a new record, then add a task.